siddhantwahal/parametric_job_submission/Readme.md

-Helper function to create and submit parametric SLURM job scripts
+Helper function to create and submit parametric Slurm job scripts